LEADING OFF: Yanks go for 12 straight, Scherzer faces Padres

 Kaprielian is 2-0 with a 3.31 ERA in three starts since coming off the injured list, but the A's have lost four straight and eight of 10 to fall out of playoff position in an AL wild-card race now led by the Yankees.

-The Dodgers got the pitcher they thought they were getting when they traded for Max Scherzer.
+One night after outlasting San Diego in 16 innings, the Dodgers go for a three-game sweep of their NL West rivals with Max Scherzer on the mound and Mookie Betts expected back in the lineup.

+Yu Darvish (7-7, 3.70 ERA) is scheduled to come off the injured list for the Padres.

-Scherzer makes his fifth start for Los Angeles in the finale of a three-game series at NL West rival San Diego.
-Since the Dodgers acquired him from Washington at the July 30 trade deadline, the three-time Cy Young Award winner is 3-0 with a 2.11 ERA and 31 strikeouts in 21 2/3 innings.
+Scherzer (11-4, 2.65) makes his fifth start since Los Angeles acquired him from Washington at the July 30 trade deadline.
+The three-time Cy Young Award winner is 3-0 with a 2.11 ERA and 31 strikeouts in 21 2/3 innings for the Dodgers.

-Scherzer has helped stabilize LA’s rotation with Clayton Kershaw out since early July due to inflammation in his left elbow and forearm.
+Scherzer hasn't lost since May 30 and will attempt to go 8-0 over 13 starts.
+But he's allowed 11 runs over 10 2/3 innings in two starts against San Diego this season, both no-decisions.

+Betts has been sidelined by a hip injury, but the defending World Series champions have barely missed a beat, winning 11 of their past 12 games.
+The skidding Padres have lost three straight and 11 of 13.

 BOTTOM FEEDERS